-I’ve yet to meet a woman who enjoys being on her period or experiencing the lovely mood changes that often come with it.
+I’ve yet to meet women who enjoy being on their period or experience the lovely mood changes that often come with it.
 Many women simply deal with the irritability and bloating and get on with life (because we are women and that’s what we do).
 But sometimes even the toughest of us need a little relief from our premenstrual problems.

 First, a look at what premenstrual syndrome (PMS) is exactly.
 After ovulation, midway through your cycle, your hormones transition from higher levels of estrogen to higher levels of progesterone.
 This shift can trigger such symptoms as moodiness, irritability, anxiety, breast tenderness, and bloating.
 These symptoms escalate in intensity, then magically disappear when menstruation begins and the hormones reboot.
 Many of my patients with severe PMS describe a sense of relief when they start their period as they begin to “feel like themselves again.”
 (If you experience anger and irritability throughout the month, that is not hormonal PMS – it could be a sign of depression, so talk to your doctor)